dt1930/midterm/README.md

 The classes and methods that have been created in the javascript files (app.js or classes.js) work for following purposes:
 <pre>
 Classes:
-1. Class Fruit : returns a random integer between the min and max values (including min but excluding max)
+1. Class Fruit
-2. Class Basket : controls the timer and displays the countdown
+2. Class Basket
-3. Class game : updates the emoji on the page
+3. Class game

 Methods:
 1. fruitGenerator(): generates fruit when the frameCount changes by 80 frames every time